The Expedition to Ticonderoga

 Bike the Route!

-Group rides through The Shires region
+Group ride through The Shires region from Pownal to Shaftsbury

 So.
 VT Homebrew Festival